Sapitorico/low_level_programming/argc_argv/README.md

 # C - argc, argv
+* C language command line arguments
+Sometimes, we need to give input while executing the program (command) through command line, C language has a great function "Command Line Arguments". , and by using this function we can send our input through command line to the program.
 ## Arguments to main
 provide a useful opportunity to give parameters to programs.
 Typically, this facility is used to direct the way the program goes about its task.
 It's particularly common to provide file names to a program through its arguments.